Alfresco/docs-alfresco/search-services/1.4/using/index.md

 ## Install with Docker Compose

-You can deploy Insight Zeppelin by inserting the container details into the same Docker Compose file that you use for deploying Alfresco Content Services 6.0 and above and Search and Insight Engine.
+You can deploy Insight Zeppelin by inserting the container details into the same Docker Compose file that you use for deploying Alfresco Content Services 6.0 and above and Search Services.

 For details about deployment using the Docker Compose file, see [Installation options]({% link search-services/1.4/install/options.md %}#install-with-docker-compose).